One Missed Deadline or Wrong Form Can Cost You Weeks of Benefits

 Purpose of Workers’ Compensation

 The workers’ compensation program protects both employers and employees.
 Injured workers receive necessary benefits, while employers are shielded from most lawsuits.
 The system covers medical expenses, lost wages, and disability related to work-related injuries or occupational diseases.
+A workers’ compensation lawyer’s job is to make sure the benefits you’re actually owed under this system are the benefits you actually receive.

 Legal Basis and Oversight

 North Carolina’s workers’ compensation laws are defined under the North Carolina Workers’ Compensation Act (N.C.
 Gen. Stat. § 97-1 et seq.).
 The North Carolina Industrial Commission manages all claims, disputes, and appeals.
 Employers with three or more employees are required to carry workers’ compensation insurance under N.C.
 Gen. Stat. § 97-93.
+An attorney who handles these claims regularly knows how the Industrial Commission actually operates in practice, not just what the statute says on paper.

 Who the Law Covers

 Most employees are covered by the workers’ compensation system, including part-time, full-time, and temporary workers.
 Independent contractors may not be eligible unless misclassified.
 Federal employees are covered under a separate federal workers’ compensation program.
 Specific groups, such as agricultural workers or domestic workers, may be exempt based on the nature of employment.
+If your job falls into a gray area on coverage, that’s exactly the kind of question a workers’ compensation lawyer can answer before you assume you’re not covered.

 What Injuries and Illnesses Are Covered